 Legal Advice

-Focusing on recovery comes first, but if you sustained the concussion due to someone else’s actions, you should consult a lawyer for advice.
-You are welcome to contact any of the lawyers at Cummings Andrews Mackay LLP by calling 587-410-3226 for a free, no obligation consultation.
+Focusing on recovery comes first, but if you sustained the concussion due to someone else’s actions, contact us for a free, no obligation consultation.

 Sources: